-Did they feel safe with their emotions growing up?
+Regarding emotional fear, did the actor feel safe with their emotions growing up?
 Did they get messages like: “Don’t cry,” “Don’t be angry,” “Don’t be afraid”?
 Because if I get those messages early on…With me, for example, growing up, anger was okay but I was taught not to show fear.
 So what happened when fear came up?
 I went to a default emotion.
 I went to anger.
 If I felt fear, I showed anger.
 So one of the things I see in actors is their default emotion.
 So there’s another key piece there.
 You’re up against the nervous system, and what was the level of acceptance you had growing up with your feelings?
 I see so many talented, gifted people…there’s this actress I’m working with now and it’s taken her a couple of years with rage.
 She would act it rather than live through it.
 She was given an early message: No rage for you.
 She goes to crying, to fear.

-It’s my perspective that acting is ultimately about having fun.
+It’s my deepest perspective that acting is ultimately about having fun.
 If you’re on Broadway people don’t say ‘I’m going to see a seriousness tonight.’
 They say I’m going to see a play.
 Film is not called the “heavy” industry.
 It’s called the entertainment industry.

 As an actress you get to dress up in different clothes, you get to speak in different accents, have a limp or an eye patch, and you get to express the full range of human emotions.
 It’s a pretty cool thing.
 With comedy, the key is about having fun.
 The more fun you have the more fun we’ll have.
 The more fun you’re having as an actor the higher the probability of your success.
 With drama the key is going deeper into those places within that most people avoid.
 And of course comedy and drama overlap.
 But the deeper you’re willing to go, the more fulfilling it is.
 And always tell your truth within the given circumstances of both comedies and dramas.
 Honesty and vulnerability bring great power to performances.
 That’s my experience.
 Even going to those painful places, I’ve never seen an actor who doesn’t go there, no matter how difficult it is, once they get through it, they are beaming after.